Molly Tea: History

 Molly Tea's first storefront in the United States was in Flushing, Queens of New York, after which it opened storefronts in Brooklyn, New York and the San Francisco Bay Area in California.
 In 2025, Molly Tea's Chicago location in Chinatown became "the first milk tea brand from mainland China to open a branch in Chicago."
 Throughout 2024–2025, other locations opened in the United States in Bellevue, Washington; Houston, Texas; and other cities.

-Molly Tea locations also opened in Vancouver, Edmonton, and Richmond in Canada throughout 2025.
+Molly Tea locations also opened in Toronto and Edmonton throughout 2025, and Richmond opening April 18, 2026 in Canada.
 Molly Tea also debuted in London, United Kingdom in early 2025, and other stores have appeared in Australia, Thailand, and other countries.
 As of October 2024, Molly Tea had 785 locations globally, with plans to open over 300 more stores around the world by the end of 2025.

 Collaborations

 In 2024, Molly Tea collaborated with French cosmetics brand L'Oréal on a "set menu" where Molly Tea customers could receive a L'Oréal mask, as well as prize opportunities, upon purchasing a champaca or lychee champaca tea.